 Table 2 showed the results of the parties that provide assistance to the flood victims in evacuation centre.
 Based on the results, the respondents received most aids from the volunteer with the percentage vote of 84.1%.
 It means that volunteer from the non-government organizations (NGO) play an important role in providing aids and assistance to the flood victims.
 It followed by the government sector, individual, family and relatives with the percentage of 58.7%, 39% and 35.5%, respectively.
 Some of them also received the aids from the private sector, statutory bodies and religious association with the value of 24.4%, 17.1% and 12.3% respectively.
 Based on the opinion from the flood victims, majority of them (72.5%) felt that the assistances received were in line with their needs during flood events.
-However, there were still a small percentage of victims does not agree with the assistances received the assistance where they felt that the distribution is unfair, assistance is not enough especially food and clothes, slow incoming help and no assistance received.
+However, there were still a small percentage of victims does not agree with the assistances received from the parties in evacuation centre.
+There were some reasons that the victims does not feel like received the assistance where they felt that the distribution is unfair, assistance is not enough especially food and clothes, slow incoming help and no assistance received.
 All these lacks and insufficient must be overcame to fasten the distribution aids for immediate flood relief during their early stage of stays in the evacuation centre and when the victims return to their home.